openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 _inlined_description: _

 Resizes the image to a new size (w, h); Can be used to scale up or down an image.

+Parameters:
+newWidth New width of image.
+newHeight New height of image.